cars.core.geometry.abstract_geometry

 • geomodel – path and attributes for geometrical model

-• shp – Path to the output shapefile
+• out_path – Path to the output vector file

 Returns